-Using the Play Console, you can review your app's financial data to see how your sales, managed products, subscriptions, and rewarded products perform over time.
+Using Play Console, you can review your app's financial data to see how your sales, managed products, and subscriptions perform over time.
 Revenue data is based on estimated sales (amounts paid by buyers, including tax).

 View financial data